 Figure 4.7 shows how McCordsville compares to other parks and recreation agencies, serving a population less than 20,000 people in terms of total parks and total number of park acreage.
 Figure 4.8 and 4.9 detail how the Town compares in regards to indoor and outdoor park facilities.
 In many cases, the Town is lagging behind the national median.
 One factor that may explain why is funding.
 Nationwide, park agencies serving jurisdictions of less than 20,000 people have a median operating expenditure of \$114.62 per person.
-The median 5-year capital budget expenditure for jurisdictions serving less than 20,000 people is \$547,000.
-Since, 2011, the Town has spent \$67,199 on the park system, and that number includes park events and programming expenses.
-In 2016, the Town's Capital Projects plan called for \$20,000 in parks funding (includes programming & event costs).
-Over a 5-year period that is \$100,000.
-If the Town wishes to meet the national average of 10 acres of parkland for every 1,000 residents, which is also the old benchmark used by the NRPA's Level of Service guidelines, the Town will need to increase its capital projects budget for parkland acquisition and facilities construction.
+TIf the Town wishes to meet the national average of 10 acres of parkland for every 1,000 residents, which is also the old benchmark used by the NRPA's Level of Service guidelines, the Town will need to increase its capital projects budget for parkland acquisition and facilities construction, and its annual operating budget.
 As the Town continues to grow, this gap, will increase unless other measures are taken.
 The Town's Comprehensive Plan projects up to 18,500 people by 2025.
 That population would require 185 acres of parkland, if the Town wishes to meet the national average.
 That means the Town would need to add 173.2 acres in the next 9 years.